 Two large claims have been made by the utility contractors for work on Contracts 1250 (\$3.6 million) and 1251 (\$3.8 million).
 SFMTA has stated that these total cost claims are not valid, since California law provides for total cost claims only if a contractor can demonstrate that it lost money on the contract.
 Audits of both contracts indicate that the contractors earned profits on both contracts, which suggests that the total cost claims will be invalidated.
+In the opinion of the PMOC, until the claims are officially settled, there is a risk that some of the claimed cost may be incurred.
 These potential costs are not being carried in the project trend log.